-Pilgrim SDK allows geofencing around a configurable set of venues.
+Available since version 2.0.0, Pilgrim SDK allows geofencing around a configurable set of venues or points.
 Geofences can be set for the venues, categories, or chains of your choosing.
 By default, Foursquare will use its knowledge of the venue’s location to return the right fence for a given place.
 You may also configure a radius of your choosing, but we recommend letting Pilgrim pick the right one to give you the optimal experience.

 Why use Geofences

-For use cases that rely on accuracy, regular Pilgrim SDK visit events are superior to geofencing.
-However, there are certain instances where geofencing is preferable.
+For use cases that rely on accuracy, regular Pilgrim SDK place visit detection is superior to geofencing.
+However, there are certain instances where geofencing is preferable:

-- When it’s more important to know if a user is nearby a certain place than visiting.
+When it’s more important to know if a user is nearby a certain place rather than visiting.

-- When you know a user is en route to a specific venue, and you want to know the second they arrive.
+When you want to track when users that are en-route to a specific venue, and you want to know as soon as they arrive.

 Geofencing runs independently alongside regular Pilgrim SDK visit detection so you can still get the benefit of understanding everywhere your users go while enabling additional use cases.

-Geofences have three event types that are delivered directly to the client and through an optional webhook.
+Geofences have five potential event types that are delivered directly to the client and through an optional webhook:

 To receive geofence events on the client, add the event handler below: